Academics

 • Courses with the Frederick Honors Course attribute

-• Courses with the High Impact Attribute Values of Undergraduate Research, Undergraduate Internship, and Capstone Course
+• Courses with the High Impact Attribute Values of Undergraduate Research, Undergraduate Internship and Capstone Course

 • Courses with the Civic Learning and Civic Learning + Engagement attributes